 1. Messy Child’s Bedrooms: Reports have suggested that a cluttered child’s bedroom can wipe £8,000 of your value of your property.
 It creates a bad impression on buyers according to a study carried out by the mortgage provider ING Direct.

 2. Your Neighbours: When you move you may be glad to be finally getting rid of your anti-social neighbours.
 However you had better hope that the buyer of your property does not realise how bad they really are.
-A study by Halifax Home Insurance found that anti-social neighbours take wipe off £31,000 from your property value.
+A study by Halifax Home Insurance found that anti-social neighbours can wipe off £31,000 from your property value.

 3. UPVC Windows: Replacing your windows can be an expensive job, especially if you are moving anyway.
 However many people regard UPVC windows as a real eye-sore and would mentally deduct between £4,000 and £10,000 from your home’s value as they would replace them if they were to buy your property.

-4. Wind Farms: Although hard to prove one couple in Devon found that the value of their property dropped from £400,000 to £300,000 after a wind farm was constructed nearby.
+4. Wind Farms: Although hard to prove, one couple in Devon found that the value of their property dropped from £400,000 to £300,000 after a wind farm was constructed nearby.
 A large number of homeowners are now successfully applying to the council to have their property placed in a lower council band because of the wind farms near their properties according to the Valuation Office Agency.

 5. Noisy Pubs Nearby: If you live near a very noisy public house then you can guarantee that your property would be devalued if the buyers find out.
 Sometimes it can be as much as 20% if you are near a particularly noisy one, which equates to nearly £50,000 off the average property in the UK.